jorgefranconunes/tea/00README-developers-eclipse.txt

 ----- CUT HERE ------
 BUILD_JUNIT_JAR=D:/eclipseSr1/eclipse/plugins/org.junit_4.8.1.v4_8_1_=v20100427-1100/junit.jar;D:/eclipseSr1/eclipse/plugins/org.hamcrest.core_1.=1.0.v20090501071000.jar
 ----- CUT HERE ------
+     If you attempted to use your IDE JUnit 4 framework, the jars here should be the same.
      Using libraries older that 4.8 might not allow the tests to compile and run.
      Also, if you use the IDE to generate code templates, there is a risk that some code details are incompatible with the JUnit version supplied with the official release source tree.

+4.3.
+You may wish to change the JUnit libraries setup in step 3.2.

 5. Open the build.xml file, by double-clicking on it under the expanded tea project, in the package explorer.